-Sustainable Fashion -Definition And Importance Of Sustainable Fashion.
-In a new series of articles related to sustainable fashion, WTVOX aims to clarify what sustainable fashion means in various contexts, and detail on its critical importance for the future of fashion and global welfare.
+So, this time, we have decided to provide a basic explanation of what sustainable fashion means in various contexts.
+Here, we also detail on its critical importance for the future of fashion and global welfare.

-However, the path towards sustainability, known as sustainable development, is not only limited to environmental concerns but social and economics as well.
+However, the path towards sustainability, known as sustainable development, is not only limited to environmental concerns but social and economic as well.

-Sustainability is achievable only through a system which is designed to embrace all the three pillars – environmental, social and economics – as they are intertwined into, and dependent on each other.
+Sustainability is achievable only through a system that embraces all its three pillars, environmental, social and economic, since they are intertwined into, and dependent on each other.

 In simple terms, an economic system can remain balanced in the long term only when the pace of consuming the resources remains at the same level as their renewal, and at the same time, a sustainable economy requires a stable social construct.